 Too often we think brands are just corporate entities, designed to sell us coffee and bank accounts.
 But ‘brand’ runs deeper.
-Kylie and Bjork don’t have logos.
+Take superstars like Kylie Minogue or Bjork.
+They don’t have logos.
 They don’t have design guidelines.
-They’re instead brands built on something much, much stronger.
+Instead they’re brands built on something much, much stronger.

 But I’ll let you into a little secret.
 Take a step back, and a harder look at those fluffy values.
 Because the really successful brands are the ones that hit them on the head first, transforming their organisations.

 Good brands are defined by the personalities beneath them.

 Values are what make you care about a brand.
 They humanise them, slowly helping shape a tangible personality.

 They are what defines you far more clearly in the consumers’ (and your internal staffs’) mind, and have far more longevity and tangible value than any clever slogan.
 They elevate brands.
 Give them meaning, and a soul.

 The best don’t even need words.
 You can already sense what they are.
 What the depth and meaning is behind their logos, photos and design.

 Think of Coca Cola and Red Bull.
 Virgin and British Airways.
 Converse with Nike.
 And yes, Lady Minogue and Dutchess Bjork.
 Same product.
 Different personalities.

 And it’s on this is where most brands trip up.

 Granted, they’re much harder to articulate than you think.
 So most businesses end up squeezing as much strategy as they can into a collection of corporate words, losing all meaning and impact.
 They become generic and indistinct.